-- (b) To identify isotope-related topics of mutual interest warranting consideration by the Council.
+- (b) To identify isotope-related topics of mutual interest that warrant consideration by the Council.
 Any Topics pursued reflect the particular interests and concerns of the Council as it is and intends to remain an international body, with emphasis on its pursuit of international cooperation.

 - (c) To develop appropriate policies and procedures to conduct specific conferences, symposia, and working groups of the WCI.

-- (d) To develop appropriate policies and procedures for special working groups or Committees, for the conduct of workshops and for the preparation of WCI publications.
-For designated workshops, the Council will identify topics and related working groups.
+- (d) To develop appropriate policies and procedures for special working groups or committees, for the conduct of workshops, and for the preparation of WCI publications.
+For the designated workshops, the Council will identify topics and related working groups.
 In cases where working groups require coordination, the Council will appoint a Workshop Coordinating Committee.

 Article B3 – ACTIVITIES

 B3.1 The Council shall support the organization of periodic International Conferences on Isotopes to advance the objectives of the Council.

 B3.2 The Council may organize scientific meetings, seminars, symposia or training courses in conjunction with meetings or conferences in conjunction with other organizations, such as the International Atomic Energy Agency.

 B3.3 The Council may publish and distribute newsletters and other official publications, including brochures, and proceedings and/or minutes of meetings.

 B3.4 The Council shall maintain permanent, cumulative records of conferences, seminars, training programs, correspondence, Committee reports, and other materials generated by or related to its activities with regards to its conferences, seminars, and training.
 The materials may be distributed to the members via WCI official publications or/and via its website, with due consideration of copyright limitations.

 Article B4 – MEMBERS

 B4.1 - Membership Class

 There shall be three classes of membership as follows: